google/WebFundamentals/src/content/en/updates/2017/12/chrome-loadtimes-deprecated.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: The non-standard chrome.loadTimes() API will be deprecated in Chrome 64 now that standards-based equivalents exist for all of its features.
+description: The non-standard chrome.loadTimes() API will be deprecated in Chrome 64 now that standards-based equivalents exist for all of its useful features.

 {# wf_updated_on: 2017-12-14 #}
 {# wf_published_on: 2017-12-14 #}
-{# wf_tags: performance #}
+{# wf_tags: performance,deprecations,removals,chrome64 #}
 {# wf_blink_components: Blink>PerformanceAPIs #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: The non-standard chrome.loadTimes() API will be deprecated in Chrome 64 now that standards-based equivalents exist for all of its features. #}
+{# wf_featured_snippet: The non-standard chrome.loadTimes() API will be deprecated in Chrome 64 now that standards-based equivalents exist for all of its useful features. #}
 {# wf_blink_components: Blink>PerformanceAPIs #}

 # Chrome 64 to deprecate the chrome.loadTimes() API {: .page-title }